Skip to main content

 node-version: '20'

-- run: npm install -g @mnemom/smoltbot
+- run: npm install -g @mnemom/mnemom

-- name: Validate policy
+- name: Validate card

 Run static validation first in your pipeline.
 It completes in under a second and catches the most common errors before the slower evaluation step runs.

-# .github/workflows/policy-evaluate.yml
+# .github/workflows/card-evaluate.yml

-name: Policy Evaluation
+name: Card Evaluation

 on: